abitbetter/NYC-Subway/README.md

 1.1 Which statistical test did you use to analyze the NYC subway data?
 Did you use a one-tail or a two-tail P value?
 What is the null hypothesis?
 What is your p-critical value?
 ```
-a) Welch T test and Mann Withney test are used.
+a) Mann Withney test is used to analyze NYC subway data.
 b) A one tail P value is used as we want to know if NYC subway ridership is greater given rainy days.
-c) The null hypothesis is: Ho: u-rain <=  u-no-rain
+c) The null hypothesis is: Ho: P(ridership|rain > ridership|no-rain) >=  0.5
-   The alterntaive hypothesis is: H1: u-rain > u-no-rain
+   The alterntaive hypothesis is: H1: P(ridership|rain > ridership|no-rain) <  0.5
 d) The chosen p-critical value is 0.05.
 ```

 1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.
 ```
-Both Welch T test and Mann Whitney test make the assumption of independent samples (with no overlap in ridership).
-Also in this dataset the two samples have unequal variances and unequal sample sizes.
-Therefore both statistical tests can be applied.
+Mann Whitney test makes the assumption of independent samples (with no overlap in ridership).
+Also there are far more samples than 20 in the dataset and a priori both distributions are unknown.
+Therefore the statistical test can be applied.
 ```

 1.3 What results did you get from this statistical test?
 These should include the following numerical values: p-values, as well as the means for each of the two samples under test.
 ```
 Hourly entries with rain:    mean = 1105.45, variance = 2.47832e+11
 Hourly entries without rain: mean = 1090.28, variance = 4.72824e+11
-Welch T test: t = 1.10421, two-tail p = 0.269506, one-tail p = 0.134753
 Mann Whitney test: U = 1.92441e+09, p = 0.0193096
 ```

 1.4 What is the significance and interpretation of these results?
 ```
-With Welch T test p = 0.134753 > 0.05 => Null hypothesis is not rejected.
-We cannot state that both samples have different mean.
 With Mann Whitney test p = 0.01936 < 0.05 => Null hypothesis is rejected.
 We can state that on rainy days there is more ridership at the NYC subway.
 ```